ZhaoJ9014/Multi-Human-Parsing/Annotation_Tools/Multi-Human_Parsing/README.md

 ## Prepare Images for Annotation

-* Put the image data to annotate under ./data/images/
+* Put the image data to annotate under ./data/images/, the annotations will be stored under ./data/annotations/ automatically after annotation.

 * Modify Generate_List.py to generate your data lists for annotation.
+Copy the contents to replace the